 To expand on the subject of skill, let us now consider caricature: satire in colour.

-artist must have to capacity to observe the ironic quality of his subject, and call it forth, all while retaining the essential appearance.
+The artist must have to capacity to observe the ironic quality of his subject, and call it forth, all while retaining the essential appearance.

-caricature artist sees humour just under the surface of everything.
+A caricature artist sees humour just under the surface of everything.
 She would most likely enjoy a good laugh, and thus pours her heart into laughable depictions.

 An artist taps a deep well of emotion, from start to finish, when creating art.

 This evocative pencil sketch calls forth conflicting emotions Source: Wikimedia Credit: Dali

 It is striking how a single work can affect everyone differently.

 Two friends, viewing City of the Drawers, a pencil drawing on paper by Salvador Dali:

 “That poor woman!
 They took everything from her!”, says one viewer.

 Her companion opined: “How odd!
 He turned her torso into drawers!”

-each woman had a different life experience, leading the first one to focus on the woman’s pose and the second friend to marvel at the cleverness of the depiction.
+Clearly, each woman had a different life experience, leading the first one to focus on the woman’s pose and the second friend to marvel at the cleverness of the depiction.

 As you learn how to sketch, don’t be surprised if your efforts meet with the same result.

 By refining your technique and defining your style; while you master step by step drawing and the use of negative space, you will find your sense and feel of art evolving.

-does, and as you grow artistically, you will find that the whole world is yours to draw!
+As it does, and as you grow artistically, you will find that the whole world is yours to draw!